Admission to doctoral education at KI

 - The supervisor constellation must be relevant to the project.

-- The research group must offer a decent doctoral education environment (see Rules for doctoral education at KI, chap.
-2.6.3).
+- The doctoral student can be offered a sound doctoral study environment (see Rules for doctoral education at KI, chap.
+2.1.2).

 - An ethical permit (if required) must be held or planned.